demanuel/NewsUP/README.md

 -headerSleep <seconds>: Seconds, how much time it should wait before doing the header check.

--retry <number of retries> : The number of times the header check should be performed until all the segments are reported as ok on the server.
+-retries <number of retries> : The number of times the header check should be performed until all the segments are reported as ok on the server.
 This needs the option headerCheck enabled.

--headerCheckRetries <number of retries> : the same option as -retry.
+-headerCheckRetries <number of retries> : the same option as -retries.
 Consult above for the description.

 -uploadsize <size>: size in bytes, of the segment to be uploaded. **This option is not available on the configuration file**